Flags: Winners, Losers, & Why America’s Needs Updating

 France’s flag reigns near the very top of the aesthetically pleasing list, which should come as no surprise, coming as it does from a nation known as much for its fashion centers and artistic heritage as its steady and constant supply of anorexic Eurotrash.

-But France is hardly alone on the list of countries with great flags—there are plenty of other nations who have exercised superior acuity when designing their national flags.
+But France is hardly alone on the list of countries with great flags—there are plenty of other nations who have exhibited superior acuity when designing their national flags.

 What about the flag of the United Kingdom?